dox-op/ai-persistency-layer/README.md

 ## Migration Workflow

-- The CLI refuses to run if the target persistency directory is missing (protects greenfield projects).
+- The CLI creates the target persistency directory if it is missing, seeding the canonical structure for greenfield projects.
-- When an existing layer is detected you must confirm the agent-assisted migration; no files are deleted or regenerated blindly.
+- Existing layers are refreshed in-place; pass `--keep-backup` to capture a timestamped snapshot before files are regenerated.
 - A migration brief is written to `ai-meta/migration-brief.mdc`, combining legacy sources, the enforced knowledge base rules (English-only, tri-domain separation, per-domain indexes), and any supplemental notes you supplied via `--intake-notes` or the shell script.
 - Passing `--prev-layer <path>` stages that directory inside `ai-meta/legacy/<timestamp>` and records it as a source to reconcile in the migration brief.
 - The CLI inspects existing directories before writing anything, flags additional folders (referenced vs non-referenced in the legacy bootstrap), and stores the outcome inside both the migration brief and the new `persistency.upsert.prompt.mdc`.